 I have started over 1000 dogs on Apoquel.
-It is fairly rare to see side effects while a pet is on Apoquel.
+It is rare to see side effects while a pet is on Apoquel.
 Bone marrow suppression is the most concerning side effect, but we have only seen this in about 1% of pets on Apoquel.
-No outward signs were seen in these cases who had bone marrow suppression (other than zero allergy symptoms), only changes on bloodwork were discovered.
+No outward signs were seen in these dogs who had bone marrow suppression, only changes on bloodwork were discovered.
 This is why we recommend bloodwork at the 2-3 month point after starting Apoquel.
-In the rare cases I have seen, the bone marrow recovered after a few weeks of stopping Apoquel.
+After decreasing the dose of Apoquel, the bone marrow recovered rapidly, within a few weeks.
 Even in cases where the CBC values do not go below normal, it is common for the values to sink towards the low end, the clinical significance of this is not known.
-Steroids and cyclosporine do not cause bone marrow suppression even at extreme doses, so this is one downside to Apoquel.
+Other allergy medications do not cause bone marrow suppression even at extreme doses.

 Ear infections seem at an unusually high rate in my opinion, at least compared to what I have seen with steroids or cyclosporine- drugs which tend to prevent ear infections.
 Sometimes we also see urinary tract infections while pets are on Apoquel, however, I am suspicious this type of infection is more common in patients who have allergies anyway.

 Similarly to the side effect of weight gain seen in humans on JAK inhibitors, I have seen weight gain in dogs on Apoquel, not to the degree seen with prednisone.
+I have not had owners report an increased appetite.
 Perhaps they are getting less exercise from not scratching as much.
 It would be nice to perform a study with normal dogs, who (like humans) may tend to gain weight over time no matter what drugs they are on.

 Very rare dogs have become manic on Apoquel- the owners say the dogs have a “funny look on their face” and run around the house and can’t settle down.
 I have seen 3-4 of these cases and really can’t explain how the drug causes this.
 This condition instantly resolved in all cases when the Apoquel was stopped.

-Some dermatologists have used Apoquel in cats (desperate cases) with some success, however this use is not FDA approved, high doses are needed, and more than once daily dosing is often needed.
+Apoquel can be used in cats with some success, however this use is not FDA approved, high doses are needed, and more than once daily dosing is often needed.
 Some cats respond well to this therapy, others do not respond at all.
-We monitor bloodwork on all cat patients and thus far have not seen issues, but there are no long term studies in cats.
+We monitor bloodwork on all cat patients on Apoquel and thus far have not seen issues, but there are no long term studies in cats.
 I recommend a veterinary dermatologist manage feline cases that need to use Apoquel.

 Our protocol for Apoquel monitoring in dogs who are on once daily dosing is to check a CBC/Chem6 prior to starting Apoquel, then at 3 months, then once yearly.
 The CBC is the most important piece of information for monitoring.
 It is important to make sure the dog does not have liver disease prior to starting the Apoquel.
 The only exception to this would be liver elevations caused by steroids.
-Time will tell if urine monitoring is important.
-Since we have not been monitoring urinalyses routinely, it is possible there are silent UTIs.
+Time will tell if urine monitoring is important- I do not monitor urine samples.

 I like Apoquel.
 The benefits of Apoquel include: rapid onset of action, low likelihood of GI side effects, rare side effects with long term use, no withdrawal needed for skin testing, and decent price.
-The downsides include: increased infections, monitoring needed for bone marrow suppression, does not work for many pets, and we do not have long term data.
-It is a wonderful option for those dogs who do not tolerate steroids or cyclosporine.
-Allergy testing and shots remains the only effective management of allergies that does not involve immune suppression.
+The downsides include: monitoring needed for bone marrow suppression, does not work for some pets, and we do not have long term data.
+It is a wonderful option for most dogs with allergies.
+Allergy testing and shots remains the only effective management of allergies that does not involve some type of immune suppression.

 Monitor blood work prior to administering this medication (especially in older animals), at 3 months, and then annually thereafter until we have more information about long term use in dogs.
-I do not recommend using this medication against the recommendations on the drug insert.
+Read the drug insert for more information and FDA recommended use.